Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/06 Chapter-4 Castle Ravenloft.md

 *Gralmore Nimblenobs—Wizard Ordinaire*

-> [!quote] ...
+> [!readaloud]
 >
 > Lying on a marble slab in the center of this crypt is the corpse of a man with a long white beard.
 His skin clings tightly to his skull and bones, and he wears dusty red robes.
 Clutched to his chest is a wooden staff that has a brass knob on one end and a marble knob on the other.
 ^30c

 The staff is a nonmagical quarterstaff.

 Inspection of the marble slab reveals a shallow, concave recess at one end.
 If the marble-knobbed end of Gralmore's staff is placed in the recess, the slab levitates 5 feet upward, revealing a compartment underneath (see "Treasure" below).
 The slab slowly sinks back into place after 1 minute.
-If the brass-knobbed end of the staff is placed in the recess, the holder of the staff takes 22 (`dice: 4d10|avg` (`4d10`)) lightning damage.
+If the brass-knobbed end of the staff is placed in the recess, the holder of the staff takes `dice: 4d10|avg` (`4d10`) lightning damage.

 ##### Treasure